TolikPylypchuk/SharpHook/docs/articles/testing.md

 If this class is used as an `IEventSimulator` in the tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.

+It's recommended to stop the global hook and wait for it to stop before asserting any events.
+The test global hook runs an event loop using `BlockingCollection`, and posting an even will add an event to this collection for the global hook to dispatch.
+Since these actions are done in different threads, it is not guaranteed that an event will be dispatched immediately after it is simulated. `Run` and the task returned by `RunAsync` will complete after every event has been dispatched.

-Members of `TestGlobalHook` are quite straightforward; the API reference should be viewed for more info.
+Other than that, members of `TestGlobalHook` are quite straightforward; the API reference should be viewed for more info.

 If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.